-- Low income: Colorado institutions differ significantly in enrollment and attainment of low-income students, who are also often the first in their families to attend college. - Low-income students represent a higher percentage of students enrolled at institutions which serve regions of the state with lower income levels. - Low-income students throughout the state are enrolled at a lower level than other groups in higher education, and their attendance tends to be concentrated at the community college level. - Adults: More than a third of Colorado's adult population lacks any education after high school, with 13% of adults lacking any form of high school credential. - The percentage of people with a certificate or degree is 47%, with a third of them receiving their credentials outside of Colorado. - More than a third of current increases in bachelor's degrees are the result of inmigration, rather than degrees attained by Colorado residents. - The rate of educational attainment is currently lower than in previous generations.
-While 28.8% of "Baby Boomers" in Colorado have a bachelor's degree, only 23.3% of subsequent generations do.
+- · Low-income: Colorado institutions differ significantly in enrollment and attainment of low-income students, who are also often the first in their families to attend college. - · Low-income students represent a higher percentage of students enrolled at institutions who serve regions of the state with lower income levels. - · Low-income students throughout the state are enrolled at a lower level than other groups in higher education, and their attendance tends to be concentrated at the community college level. - · Adults: More than a third of Colorado's adult population lacks any education after high school, with 13 percent of adults lacking any form of high school credential. - The percentage of people with a certificate or degree is low, at 47 percent, with a third of them having received their credentials outside of Colorado. - · More than a third of current increases in bachelor's degrees are the result of in-migration, rather than degrees attained at Colorado higher education institutions. - The rate of educational attainment is currently lower than in previous generations.
+While 28.8 percent of "Baby Boomers" in Colorado have a bachelor's degree, only 23.3 percent of subsequent generations do.